 Property Division – Business in Divorce in North Carolina

 Everyone is feeling the impact of today’s economy, and those going through divorce are no exception.
 When couples divorce, their marital assets must be valued and distributed.
 Who can afford to take the beach house that is worth less than the outstanding mortgage?
 What value will be placed on a spouse owned business that was once profitable but is now fighting to stay afloat?
-Because no one can confidently predict when the economy will rebound, divorce settlements must be carefully structured to fairly value and distribute marital estate assets to each of the spouses.
+Because no one can confidently predict when the economy will rebound, business in divorce settlements must be carefully structured to fairly value and distribute marital estate assets to each of the spouses.

 A divorcing woman, over the age of 50, who has relied primarily on her husband for her lifestyle and financial future needs to receive low risk, income producing marital assets as part of her settlement..
 For example, receiving all or part of 401K plan benefits is safer than receiving a speculative real estate investment.